-This new museum recognizes both the power of history and tradition and the importance of identifying and promoting the characteristics that foster greatness.
-We're trying to do same thing at Georgia Tech - to cherish the traditions and the enduring foundations that have made us great, and carry those values with us as we make the changes and meet the challenges that will keep us on the cutting edge in the days ahead.
+We're trying to do same thing at Georgia Tech - to cherish the traditions and the enduring foundations that have made us great, but at the same time make the changes that meet the challenges of our time and keep us on the cutting edge.
 This event tonight is nominally about our Capital Campaign, but of course what it is really about is Georgia Tech and its future.
 So tonight I want to take a bit of time to talk about Georgia Tech... how far we have come and where we can go in the future.